 ETHICS AND GENETICS

 Bioethics is the study of moral issues in the fields of medical treatment and research.
 Biomedical ethics is not a new branch.
 Hippocrates, the Greek physician, is not only the father of modern medicine, but also of medical ethics.
-About 24 centuries ago, he said physicians should not give poisons to patients and should advocate for the patient's interest.
+About 24 centuries ago, he said physicians should not give poisons to patients and should advocate for the patients' interests.
 There was no consensus then either.
 Hippocrates opposed abortion while Pluto was in favor of it.
 Today, every new biomedical development, such as in vitro fertilization, organ or bone marrow transplantation from a living relative, genetic modifications of all sorts bring about dilemmas and conflicting opinions.
 One difference today from Pluto's time is that economic considerations are taken into account too.

 Following the discovery of the cystic fibrosis gene CFTR, a rush by the public to get genetic testing done was expected but this did not happen.
 A survey of 20,000 people showed that people are not interested in knowing their genetic make-up unless they have a relative with a genetic disease or they are involved in a pregnancy.
 It appears that insurance companies and employers are more interested in such information for obvious reasons.
 This is where one of the greatest ethical conflicts of genetic revolution starts.
-In a recent review (1999), the following guidelines for genetic testing of CFTR mutations are drawn up: Genetic testing for CFTR should be offered to adults with a positive family history of CFTR, to partners of people with CF, to couples currently planning a pregnancy, and to couples seeking prenatal care.
+The following guidelines for genetic testing of CFTR mutations are available: Genetic testing for CFTR should be offered to adults with a positive family history of CFTR, to partners of people with cystic fibrosis (CF), to couples currently planning a pregnancy, and to couples seeking prenatal care.
 The panel does not recommend offering CFTR genetic testing to the general population or newborns.
 Comprehensive educational programs targeted to health care professionals and the public should be developed using input from people living with CF and their families and from people from diverse racial and ethnic groups.
 Additionally, genetic counseling services must be accurate and provide balanced information to afford individuals the opportunity to make autonomous decisions.
 Every attempt should be made to protect individual rights, genetic and medical privacy rights, and to prevent discrimination and stigmatization.
-It is essential that the offering of CFTR carrier testing be phased in over a period to ensure that adequate education and appropriate genetic testing and counseling services are available to all persons being tested (NIH Consensus Development Conference Statement: Genetic Testing for Cystic Fibrosis, Arch Intern Med 1999).
+It is essential that the offering of CFTR carrier testing is phased in over a period to ensure that adequate education and appropriate genetic testing and counseling services are available to all persons being tested (NIH Consensus Development Conference Statement: Genetic Testing for Cystic Fibrosis, Arch Intern Med 1999).

 Perhaps the most popularized ethical question in genetics is eugenics.
 In the past, numerous discussions have taken place for marriage laws, sterilization and immigration regulations in view of the principles of eugenics.
 The new genetic technology is likely to initiate similar discussions.
 In this respect, cloning and germ cell therapy are the most likely candidates to ignite the hottest debates.
 These two techniques are currently not allowed to be used in humans.

 Currently, in some countries and in some states of the USA, legislation exists to regulate genetic testing, genetic screening, counseling, and discrimination in employment and insurance matters against individuals with genetic disorders.
 The California Hereditary Disorders Act of 1990 is an example.
 It regulates access to genetic services, confidentiality of genetic information, discrimination against affected individuals and carriers, the voluntary nature of screening programs, the reproductive rights of those at risk of passing a genetic disorder to their offspring, and professional and public education programs about genetics.
 This law establishes the basic elements of genetic testing: autonomy, confidentiality, privacy and equity.
-Ideally, all screening (including newborns) should be voluntary (informed choice), and should be done only after informed consent (very similar to the Nuremberg Code).
+Ideally, all screening (including newborns) should be voluntary (informed choice) and should be done only after informed consent (very similar to the Nuremberg Code).
 The person should be able to choose not to proceed any more at any stage of the procedures.
 The results should remain confidential and anonymous, therefore should not be used to discriminate anybody on any grounds.
 Potential areas of conflict in clinical genetics include genetic testing in children, the distinction between research and service, and the rights of the individual versus the rights of the extended family, the doctor and the society.
-Think about the implications for the members of the family when somebody is discovered to have the Huntington's disease gene, or storing DNA samples from convicted criminals, volunteer blood donors, and all newborns!
+Think about the implications for the members of the family when somebody is discovered to have the Huntington disease gene, or storing DNA samples from convicted criminals, volunteer blood donors, and all newborns!

 In principle, there is no serious objection to somatic cell gene therapy as this is no different from the medical treatment of an individual either by medicine, surgery or transplantation.
 The potential problem is its use for 'enhancement', in other words, for cosmetic purposes.
-The opponents of this objection could easily ask about the proportion of cosmetic surgery performed in plastic surgery departments or the ratio of these to life-saving plastic surgical operations.
+People could easily ask about the proportion of cosmetic surgery performed in plastic surgery departments or the ratio of these to life-saving plastic surgical operations.
 When it comes to germ cell gene therapy, the potential use of it for eugenics creates a problem.
 This is because, any change in the germ cell will be passed on to the following generations forever.
 When it is used for medical purposes, i.e., to eliminate a disease gene and to replace it with the correct version, this is in principle acceptable but isn't this (negative) eugenics?
 However harsh it sounds, isn't it the diseases that have played major roles in the evolution of species?
 Human germ cell therapy is currently banned because of the fears of positive eugenics.

 Like all great moral issues, there will never be a permanent consensus in bioethics.
 Each society will reach a temporary solution that seems to make sense in their times.
 One should remember that in 1974, recombinant technology was banned in the USA.
 When five years had elapsed, it was thought to be an appropriate technique to use.
 Today its use for good causes is enormously popular and economically rewarding.